 This is because the perceived value of your product rises and falls with the onboarding process.

-Imagine signing up for a service, getting a welcome email, but no instructions on how to use it and then never hearing from them again.
+Imagine signing up for a service, getting a welcome email, but receiving no instructions on how to use it and then never hearing from them again.

-A pretty bad experience, right?
+That’d be a pretty bad experience, right?